Villa miseria: Programs

-Attempting to address the housing problem, de facto President Alejandro Lanusse established the National Housing Fund (FONAVI) in 1972.
-An amalgam of long-standing national housing programs and lending facilities previously managed by the National Mortgage Bank, the FONAVI helped coordinate slum clearance efforts and, since then, has put up over 25,000 housing units a year (both single-family and multi-family types).
+Attempting to address the housing problem, the de facto president of Argentina Alejandro Lanusse established the Fondo Nacional de la Vivienda (FONAVI) in 1972.
+An amalgam of long-standing national housing programs and lending facilities previously managed by the Banco Hipotecario, FONAVI helped coordinate slum clearance efforts and, since then, has put up over 25,000 housing units a year (both single-family and multi-family types).

-Granting deeds on a lease-to-own basis, the fund mostly provides for households in Argentina's lowest income bracket and, thus, has historically had a collection rate of less than five per cent.
-The fund, one of the most important, is largely underwritten by national fuel and other excise taxes.

 The military junta which ruled Argentina between 1974 and 1983 in the Dirty War attempted to destroy the informal slums by forcibly resettling people, which only succeeded in moving the villas miseria to new locations.

-More recently, Mayor of Buenos Aires Horacio Rodriguez Larreta said that he intended to regularize all the informal settlements by 2023.
+Horacio Rodríguez Larreta, the chief of government of the city of Buenos Aires, said that he intended to regularize all the informal settlements by 2023.

-Villa 1-11-14

-Villa 1-11-14 is an informal settlement in the Flores area of Buenos Aires of about 70,000 people.
-The average age is 24 years, compared to 40 elsewhere in the city.
-Some streets are controlled by drug-dealing gangs.